JJGIV2010/AWSTwinMakerSceneExploration/README.md

 # TwinMakerSceneTools
 Exploration of AWS Twin Maker Scenes; functions associated with scene manipulation - Examples might be adding nodes, children of nodes, motion indicators.

+You will need to organize and upload your reference GLB's and keep their URI's for usage with adding new nodes to the scene.
+You can reference the same asset multiple times on the scene.

 ![Scene File Diagram](sceneDiagram.png)

 import json